 Carpal tunnel syndrome usually occurs between ages 36 and 60 and is more common in women, with a female-to-male ratio of 2-5:1.

 Carpal tunnel syndrome is primarily defined by pain and sensory symptoms:

-positive Tinel test: paraesthesias elicited by tapping the median nerve at the wrist
+positive Tinel test: paresthesias elicited by tapping the median nerve at the wrist

-positive Phalen test: paraesthesias caused by wrist flexion over 30-60°
+positive Phalen test: paresthesias caused by wrist flexion over 30-60°

 Hand weakness, as a rule, is a late and often functionally irrelevant symptom 5.